Valéry Giscard d'Estaing: Early life and ancestry

 Giscard had an elder sister, Sylvie, and younger siblings Olivier, Isabelle, and Marie-Laure.
-Despite the addition of "d'Estaing" to the family name by his grandfather, Giscard was not a male-line descendant of the extinct aristocratic family of Vice-Admiral d'Estaing.
-His connection to the D'Estaing family was very remote.
-His ancestress was Lucie Madeleine d'Estaing, Dame de Réquistat (1769–1844), who in turn was descendant of Joachim I d'Estaing, sieur de Réquistat (1610–1685), illegitimate son of Charles d'Estaing (1585–1661), sieur de Cheylade, Knight of Saint John of Jerusalem, son of Jean III d'Estaing, seigneur de Val (1540–1621) and his wife, Gilberte de La Rochefoucauld (1560–1623).
+Despite the addition of “d’Estaing” to the family name by his grandfather, Giscard was not a patrilineal descendant of the extinct aristocratic d'Estaing family of Vice-Admiral d’Estaing, but rather descended through a female-line ancestor from the family’s illegitimate branch, five generations earlier.

 Giscard studied at the Lycée Blaise-Pascal in Clermont-Ferrand, the École Gerson and the Lycées Janson-de-Sailly and Louis-le-Grand in Paris.

 He joined the French Resistance and participated in the Liberation of Paris; during the liberation, he was assigned to protecting Alexandre Parodi.
 He then joined the French First Army and served until the end of the war.
 He was later awarded the Croix de guerre for his military service.

 In 1948, he spent a year in Montreal, Canada, where he worked as a teacher at Collège Stanislas.

 He graduated from the École Polytechnique and the École nationale d'administration (1949–1951) and chose to enter the prestigious Inspection des finances.
 He was admitted to the Tax and Revenue Service, then joined the staff of Prime Minister Edgar Faure (1955–1956).
 He was fluent in German.